-Learn more about substitute decision-makers' powers in your State or Territory at End of Life Law in Australia. (https://end-of-life.qut.edu.au/treatment-decisions/adults/state-and-territory-laws)
+Find out more about substitute decisionmakers' powers in your State or Territory at End of Life Law in Australia (https://end-oflife.qut.edu.au/stopping-treatment/adults/ state-and-territory-laws)

-When deciding to withhold or withdraw life-sustaining treatment from a person without capacity, a substitute decision-maker needs to consider the principles for decision-making set out in State or Territory laws.
-These differ between States and Territories but generally require the decision-maker to consider:
+In making a decision to withhold or withdraw treatment from a person without capacity, a substitute decision-maker generally needs to consider:

-- what decision the person would have made, based on the person's views, wishes and conduct when they had capacity; and - the person's interests and wellbeing (sometimes referred to as the person's 'best interests') after considering such things as potential risks, burdens and benefits of treatment.
+- what the person would have wanted if they had capacity; and - what would be in the person's best interests after considering such things as potential risks, burdens and benefits of treatment.

-Renata does not have an Advance Care Directive refusing treatment, so if she did not have capacity her substitute decision-maker would need to consider whether or not to consent to the chemotherapy.
-If Alejandro is her lawfully recognised substitute decision-maker, he would need to consider Renata's values and preferences, and apply the decision-making principles in Renata's State or Territory, in order to reach a decision.
+Renata does not have an Advance Care Directive refusing treatment, so her substitute decisionmaker would need to consider whether or not to consent to the chemotherapy.
+If Alejandro is her lawfully recognised substitute decision-maker, he would need to consider Renata's best interests and preferences in order to reach a decision.